So You Think: 2012: six-year-old season in Europe

 Following a spell of five months, during which he became a six-year-old by Northern Hemisphere reckoning he returned to racing in the Dubai World Cup, where he came fourth in his first run on Tapeta.
 On his return to Europe, So You Think took the Tattersalls Gold Cup for the second time, beating Famous Name by six lengths on 27 May.
 In June he returned to Royal Ascot for a second attempt at the Prince of Wales's Stakes.
 Starting 4/5 favourite against ten opponents, he took the lead two furlongs from the finish and won by two and a quarter lengths from the Queen's colt Carlton House.
 So You Think was scheduled to make his final appearance in the Eclipse Stakes at Sandown on 7 May, but was withdrawn after being found to be lame two days before the race.

 Race record

 Stud record

-So You Think serves as a shuttle stallion in both the Southern and Northern Hemispheres for Coolmore Stud.
+So You Think served as a shuttle stallion in both the Southern and Northern Hemispheres for Coolmore Stud.